OanaMariaB/sinatra-recipe-app/README.md

 User

-I am going to boil a recipe app where a User can create recipe entries.
+I am going to build a recipe app where a User can create recipe entries.

  A user will be able to:
 - Signup